 The Hospicio Cabañas, located in Guadalajara, was built at the beginning of the 19th century to provide care and shelter for the disadvantaged.
 This remarkable complex, which incorporates several unusual features designed specifically to meet the needs of its occupants, was unique for its time.

-Located in Guadalajara, in the central region of western Mexico, Hospicio Cabañas was founded at the beginning of the 19th century to provide care and shelter to the needy including orphans, elderly, handicapped and chronic invalids.
+Hospicio Cabañas, Guadalajara, a World Heritage Site located in the central region of western Mexico, is one of the oldest and largest hospital complexes in the Americas.
+It was founded in 1791 by the Bishop of Guadalajara in order to provide care and shelter to the needy including orphans, elderly, handicapped and chronic invalids.

-The overall composition is formed by a rectangular plan measuring 164 m by 145 m (538 ft by 475 ft) and contains a complex of single-story buildings laid out around a series of twenty-three courtyards varying in size and characteristics.
+The overall composition of the Hospicio Cabañas is formed by a rectangular plan measuring 164 m by 145 m (538 ft by 475 ft) and contains a complex of single-story buildings laid out around a series of twenty-three courtyards varying in size and characteristics.

 The hospice’s founder, Bishop Cabañas commissioned a design that responded to its social and economic requirements through an outstanding solution of great subtlety and humanity.

-For example, the hospice’s corridors provided space for one of Guadalajara’s first printing press workshops and throughout the 19th century innumerable texts were published from this location.
+For example, the hospice’s corridors provided space for one of Guadalajara’s first printing press workshops and throughout the 19th century, innumerable texts were published from this location.

 In the late 1930s, the chapel was ornamented with fifty-seven superb frescoes painted by José Clemente Orozco, one of the greatest Mexican muralists of the time.
 These works are considered a great masterpiece of Mexican art and illustrate both Spanish culture as well as Mexico’s indigenous culture with gods, sacrifices and temples.

-A buffer zone of 18 urban blocks measuring 37.26 ha (92 acres) surrounds the complex bounded by Federacion Street in the north, Javier Mina in the south, Mariano Jiménez in the east and on the west Calzada Independencia.
+A buffer zone of 18 urban blocks measuring 37.26 ha (92 acres) surrounds the complex bounded by Federacion Street in the north, Javier Mina in the south, Mariano Jiménez in the east and Calzada Independencia in the west.